BTMorton/dice_roller/README.md

 console.log(`Final roll value: ${roll.Value}`);
 ```

-See the [Roll Result Output](#roll-result-output) in the [Typescript](#typescript) section below for more details on the returned object.
+See the [roll result output](#roll-result-output) in the [output types](#output-types) section below for more details on the returned object.

-#### Just parse the value
+##### Just parse the value

 The `parse` method takes a dice string input, parses it and returns a representation of the parsed input.
 This can either be used to perform a dice roll or re-construct the original input.
-The `rollParsed` method takes this parsed result as an input, performs the roll and returns the same output as from the `roll` method.
+The `rollParsed` method takes this parsed result as an input, performs the roll and returns the same output as from the [`roll`](#generate-an-object-representing-the-dice-roll) method.

 ```javascript